Glossary

 price records

-General term that describes starting values, adjustments, and calculated prices.
+General term for all values in the pricing system: starting values, adjustments, and final computed prices.

 pricing framework

 Structured approach for defining the pricing waterfall, enabling users to configure element sequencing and granularity.
 The pricing framework governs data structure and computation logic.
-See also pricing waterfall, price build.
+See also pricing waterfall.

 pricing waterfall